owaisghaf/QA-Project-GymBookingSystem/README.md

 ## 5. CRUD Execution

-As outlined previously in section 2 a number of features are available within the application which utilise CRUD functinality.
-Multiple CRUD operations have been tested on both the customer and booking databases.
+***As outlined previously in section 2 a number of features are available within the application which utilise CRUD functinality.
+Multiple CRUD operations have been tested on both the customer and booking databases.*** <br>

 <details>
 <summary>Click for the direct Postman requests</summary>